Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 date: 2025-04-02
 ---

+In this post, we will first go over the set up of a one-sided hypothesis test, then we will provide intuition and practical significance of concepts like Type I error, power, minimum detechtable effect etc.

 Imagine this: the business team comes up with an idea for a new feature and hypothesises that adding this feature will improve the conversion rate $$ (\theta) $$.
 They come to you and ask for your help to collect sample data to empirically evaluate whether the hypothesis is reasonable.